 When is the last time you raised rates at your spa or massage practice?
-No doubt costs for supplies, rent, utility or salaries have increased, making it difficult to maintain the profit margin you want.
+There is no doubt that costs for supplies, rent, utility, or salaries have increased, making it difficult to maintain the profit margin you want.
 Yet you may be concerned about the impact of a cost increase on clients.

 In discussing the change, always point out how the increase benefits both your clients.
-For example, you may be using an ingredient in a product that customers really like but its rising price is hurting your profit margin.
+For example, you may be using an ingredient in a product that customers really like, but its rising price hurts your profit margin.
 Let your customers know that the increase will enable you to keep using that ingredient rather than switching to something lower quality or less effective.

 It’s also important to always emphasize your value.
-No doubt long-standing clients will know that your spa or massage practice is a stand out.
-Still it’s helpful when raising prices to be prepared to talk about your service offering because of your expertise is still very competitive.
+No doubt, long-standing clients will know that your spa or massage practice is a standout.
+Still, it’s helpful when raising prices to be prepared to talk about your service offering because your expertise is still very competitive.

 Clients like to feel that they are in control.
-Another way to present a price increase is to give client options.
-For example, you could put together some treatment option that include a skin treatment and massage with percentage increase.
+Another way to present a price increase is to give clients options.
+For example, you could put together some treatment options that include a skin treatment and massage with a percentage increase.
 Or you might want to consider offering clients a package of treatments.
-As an example, enable clients to sign up for a set number of massages, which would provide a discount over the individual ones.
+For example, enable clients to sign up for a set number of massages, which would provide a discount over the individual ones.

-It’s important that everyone on your team not only knows about the increases, but understands the reason for them.
-Conduct a training class giving everyone an opportunity to ask questions that a client might have.
+It’s important that everyone on your team not only knows about the increases but understands the reason for them.
+Conduct a training class allowing everyone to ask questions that a client might have.
 This way, there will be consistency in the message about the increase from every member of your staff.